-Note: The default wall-to-glass or end-of-span gap is 1".
-If you would like a different configuration-for example, if you want the glass to finish flush with the end of a deck-simply specify it to our technical sales team.
+Note: The default wall-to-post or end-of-span gap for this system is 1".
+If you would like a different configuration-for example, if you want the post base to finish flush with the end of a deck-simply specify it to our technical sales team.
 Alternatively, you can update the default gap setting in our Interactive Railing Planner to match your requirement.